Konodinger/Liquid3D/README.md

 ./build.sh
 ```

-If OpenVDB is installed somewhere else you can specify the path to the OpenVDB installation in the file `openvdbCppBridge/CMakeLists.txt` and then run the build script.
+If OpenVDB is installed somewhere else than your home directory you must specify the path to the OpenVDB installation in the file `openvdbCppBridge/CMakeLists.txt` and then run the build script.

 ## Run